pypdfium2-team/ctypesgen/README.md

 * We endeavor to use plain ctypes as much as possible and keep the template lean.
 Contrast this to upstream ctypesgen, which clogs up the bindings with custom wrappers.
 * For now, we only envisage to work with ctypesgen's higher-level parts (e.g. the printer).
 The parser backend may be out of our scope.

+### Key differences in usage

+*A selection of behavioral differences relevant when switching from upstream ctypesgen to this fork (as of Jan 2024).*

+* strings: all strings interfacing with the C extension have to be encoded as bytes.
+We do not do implicit UTF-8 encoding/decoding.
+(A new, opt-in string helper might be added in the future.)
+* We declare `c_void_p` as restype directly, which ctypes autoconverts to int/None.
+Previously, ctypesgen would declare it as `c_ubyte` and cast to `c_void_p` via errcheck to bypass the auto-conversion.
+However, a `c_void_p` programatically is just that: an integer or null pointer, so the behavior of ctypes seems fine.
+Note that we can seamlessly `ctypes.cast()` an int to a pointer type.
+The difference for a caller is that we don't have to access the `.value` property.
+The object itself is the value, removing a layer of indirection.

 ### System Dependencies

 ctypesgen depends on the presence of an external C pre-processor, by default `gcc` or `clang`, as available.